traderjoe-xyz/joe-core/docs/MASTERCHEFJOEV2.md

 7. The rewarder contract is added to the pool on our MasterChefJoeV2.
 8. Users will now be able to claim double rewards when they start staking.

+To stop:
+1. Set allocation point of dummy pool on your MasterChef to 0.
+2. Call `updatePool` on rewarder contract.
+3. Set reward rate on rewarder contract to 0.
+4. Set allocation point on rewarder contract to 0.

 ## Security and Testing

 None of these contracts are audited.